meilisearch/documentation/reference/api/filterable_attributes.md

 <RouteHighlighter method="POST" route="/indexes/:index_uid/settings/filterable-attributes" />

 Update an index's [filterable attributes list](/reference/features/filtering_and_faceted_search.md).
-This is a slow process that will take as much time as indexing the dataset.
+This will re-index all documents in the index.

 ### Path variables